agile-learning-institute/stage0_mongodb_api/README.md

 ├── test_cases/             # Test data
 │   ├── small_sample/       # Simple test configuration
 │   ├── large_sample/       # Complex test configuration
-│   ├── empty_input/        # Load Error testing
+│   ├── stepci/             # For step ci testing
 │   ├── sample_template/    # Configuration for Template
-│   ├── playground/         # Served with Stack for UI testing │   ├── .../                # Additional test cases
+│   ├── playground/         # Served with Stack for interactive UI testing │   ├── .../                # Additional test cases
 ```
-the unit tests TestConfigurationIntegration and TestTypeRendering are integration tests that use the input folders in test_cases.
+the unit tests TestConfigurationIntegration and TestTypeRendering are integration tests that use the small_sample and large_sample input folders in test_cases.

 ## API Documentation

 The complete API documentation with interactive testing is available:
+- [API Server docs/index.html](http://localhost:8081/docs/index.html) if the API is running
 - GoLive on [index.html](./docs/index.html)

 The Swagger UI provides: